kiegroup/jbpm-work-items/long-running-rest-workitem/README.md

 - noCallback (task result is send as invocation response, default: false)
 - taskTimeout* (time to wait for remote result before triggering cancel)
 - heartbeatTimeout (mark service as DIED when there is no heart-beat, disabled if not set)
+- socketTimeout (maximum inactivity period between two consecutive data packets in milliseconds, default 5000, 0 = infinite)
+- connectTimeout (timeout in milliseconds until a connection is established, default 5000, 0 = infinite)
+- connectionRequestTimeout(timeout in milliseconds used when requesting a connection from the connection manager, default 5000, 0 = infinite)

 Request template
 ================